 Ash testing has also been conducted by the DOH to monitor the possible contaminants present within fire impacted areas.
 Based on data gathered in October 2023, DOH found high levels of arsenic in wildfire ash in Kula, along with elevated levels of lead and cobalt.
 Samples in Kula were taken from homes built between the 1930s to the 2000s.
-Similar results were found in Lahaina during testing in December 2023.
+Given the similar ages of homes, DOH anticipates similar findings in Lahaina.

 The U.S. Army Corps of Engineers (USCAE) is also conducting extensive environmental testing before and after debris removal activities.
 Soil testing will be conducted to ensure the site is safe and clear of potentially leached toxins.
-Six inches of soil is being scraped from wildfire damaged sites and then soil quality is tested.
-If testing shows the presence of any toxins, USCAE performs further remediation until they can ensure the soil is clean and safe for rebuilding and habitation.
-Cultural monitors are on site during all USCAE clean up and remediation efforts.
+Six inches of soil will be scraped from wildfire damaged sites and then soil quality will be tested.
+If testing shows the presence of any toxins, USCAE will perform further remediation until they can ensure the soil is clean and safe for rebuilding and habitation.
+Cultural monitors will be on site during all USCAE clean up and remediation efforts.

 Extensive debris removal efforts serve to create clean and safe impact zones.
 To learn more about debris removal efforts, visit resources from the EPA, USCAE and County of Maui.